There’s nothing like exploring a city on foot for getting a real feel of the place – check out our walking guide.

 But how can you know if a destination is truly walkable?
 There’s a lot more to consider than just scale, including what there might be to look at along the way and whether there are public transport options and cycle lanes should your feet get weary.

-To help you find the perfect cities for a car-free holiday, Booking.com, has delved into the endorsements of millions of travellers.
+To help you find the perfect cities for a car-free holiday, we’ve delved into the endorsements of millions of travellers.

 In no particular final order, here then are the booking platform’s best places to start pounding the pavement.